Antoine-Loew/nequip/README.md

 NequIP requires:

-* Python >= 3.7
+* Python >= 3.7, <=3.9.*
 * PyTorch >= 1.8, !=1.9, <=1.11.*.
 PyTorch can be installed following the [instructions from their documentation](https://pytorch.org/get-started/locally/).
 Note that neither `torchvision` nor `torchaudio`, included in the default install command, are needed for NequIP.

 To install:

-* We use [Weights&Biases](https://wandb.ai) to keep track of experiments.
+* [Weights&Biases](https://wandb.ai) can be used to keep track of experiments.
 This is not a strict requirement — you can use our package without it — but it may make your life easier.
 If you want to use it, create an account [here](https://wandb.ai) and install the Python package:

   ```
   pip install wandb